fullstack-hy2020/fullstack-hy2020.github.io/src/content/osa8/osa8d.md

 > <i>Apollo Boost is a zero-config way to start using Apollo Client.
 It includes some sensible defaults, such as our recommended InMemoryCache and HttpLink, which come configured for you with our recommended settings.</i>

-Eli apollo-boost tarjoaa helpon tavan konfiguroida _ApolloClient_ useisiin tilanteisiin rittävillä oletusasetuksilla.
+Eli apollo-boost tarjoaa helpon tavan konfiguroida _ApolloClient_ useisiin tilanteisiin riittävillä oletusasetuksilla.

 Vaikka apollo-boostilla olisi myös mahdollista konfiguroida pyyntöihin asetettavat headerit, luovutaan nyt apollo-boostin käytöstä ja tehdään konfiguraatio kokonaan itse.